 Great reactions all around.
 “Wow!
 What a beast!
 A pearl!
 Fantastic!
 She’s a beauty!”, are only a few of the reactions I’ve gotten.
 My favorite was when someone said that my car had a high Maserati-content.
 I’ve never had a Maserati.
 Heh.

-Resolved by: will probably not have this resolved.
-I don’t think there is anything to resolve.
-And I don’t have many friends, so not many people driving with anyway.
+Resolved by: there's nothing to resolve.
+I'm used to it, and the doors work just fine.
+And I don’t have many friends, so not many people driving with me anyway.

 Issue #7 (resolved, largely): Under hard acceleration, there’s the already discussed but rather annoying deflating balloon sound.
 I find that the sound is pretty loud, especially considering how quiet the car is otherwise.
 I’m hoping that a future update to 5.8.8 eliminates the noise, as some have experienced.
 (Day 2 update: it didn’t.)